Awards and Grants

-1. John Zalcberg OAM Award for Excellence in AGITG Research
+1. John Zalcberg AO Award for Excellence in AGITG Research

 2. Merck–AGITG Clinical Research Fellowship in GI Cancer

-The Merck-AGITG Clinical Research Fellowship in GI Cancer is a prestigious two-year Fellowship valued at AUD$150,000.
+The Merck–AGITG Clinical Research Fellowship in GI Cancer is a prestigious one-year fellowship valued at AUD$150,000.
 The Fellowship provides early career researchers with an opportunity to work in the busiest GI clinic in the UK and to assist in the development of collaborative links between the AGITG and UK research groups.

 3. Best New Concept Award

-The presentation that is voted Best New Concept at the New Concepts Symposium will win $3,500 and the concept will be taken forward for a formal review by the AGITG Upper or Lower GI Working Party.
+The presentation that is voted Best New Concept at the New Concepts Symposium will win $3,500 and the runner-up will receive $1,500.
+The presentation that is voted Best New Concept will be taken forward for a formal review by the AGITG Upper or Lower GI Working Party.

 5. Outstanding Site Award